 Do I need to buy screws?

 Some manufacturers include complementary screws when they send pulls.
-These screws may or may not be the proper length for your cabinet.
-Screws should be long enough to reach through the cabinet door and project into the pull.
+However, since cabinets and drawers are not a standard width, you may find that the screws are not the correct length.
+Screws should be long enough to reach through the cabinet door and project into the knob or pull.
 Most instructions should specify the width of screw necessary for your specific pull.
-If this measurement is not included, simply take the pull to your local hardware store and test until you find the proper width.
+If this measurement is not included, simply take the pull to your local Lowes store and an associate would be glad to help you find the right screw size.